 Note: The solar collectors must be installed at an angle from the horizontal.
-This is to ensure a sufficient angle rise across the collectors from left to right to assist in optimum thermosiphon operation and solar performance.
+This is to ensure a sufficient angle rise across the collectors to assist in optimum thermosiphon operation and solar performance.

 Use a spirit level to determine the horizontal.
-Ensure the end of the collector rail (6) at the hot outlet side (right hand side) of the solar collectors is between:
+Ensure the end of the collector rail at the hot outlet side of the solar collectors is between: